charliecalvert/CloudNotes/Assignments/BowerNpm.md

 In particular, check the sections on updating node and updating packages.

+I have decided that the node version manager (nvm) is more trouble than it is worth.
+These two lines of code can be used to turn off the node version manager, or at least to ensure that we use the primary version of node installed on a system:

+    nvm use system
+    nvm alias default system

+You may need to restart your bash shell after issuing these commands.

 ## Step02: Create Application {#create}

 In the bash shell, navigate to your Git folder.
 Create a nodejs express project called Week02-NpmBower: